-PMI® (Project Management Institute) recently announced that PMP® Exam will change from 16th Dec 2019.
+PMI® (Project Management Institute) recently announced that the PMP® Exam will change from 16th Dec 2019.
 What does it mean to the future aspirants and exam takers?
 What exactly going to happen?
 What is not going to change?
-What it means who have already planned to take the exam before Dec 2019?
+What does it mean who have already planned to take the exam before Dec 2019?
 We are attempting to answer these questions which may help some of you.

 PMP® Exam Change 2019